necolas/react-native-web/packages/docs/src/pages/docs/getting-started/installation.md

 ### Expo

 [Expo](https://expo.io) is a framework and a platform for universal React applications.
-[Expo for Web](https://docs.expo.io/workflow/web/) uses React Native for Web, provides dozens of additional cross-platform APIs, includes web build optimizations, and is compatibile with the broder React Native ecosystem.
+[Expo for Web](https://docs.expo.io/workflow/web/) uses React Native for Web, provides dozens of additional cross-platform APIs, includes web build optimizations, and is compatibile with the broader React Native ecosystem.

 ```shell
 npx expo-cli init my-app